Visitor Center and Program Intern

 The position is ideal for college students seeking volunteer or internship requirement fulfillment in a related field of study and pursuing a career in the National Park Service.
 All applicants are welcome.

 This position is designed to give you first-hand workplace experience.
-Shared housing may be provided on-site with individual bedrooms.
+Shared housing may be provided on-site.
 Laundry facilities, a pool and a weight room are also available.
 This is not a paid position.
 Training is provided.

-Volunteer will be issued uniform shirts, a jacket, and a hat.
-Volunteer must supply neutral color pants, socks, and closed-toed shoes.
+The volunteer will be issued uniform shirts, a jacket, and a hat, but you must supply neutral color pants, socks, and closed-toed shoes.
 While on duty, the volunteer must wear the required uniform.
 Uniform items are not to be worn off-duty.